 Washington, DC, USA

 Mark L. Schneider joined the International Crisis Group in spring 2001 as Senior Vice President and Special Adviser on Latin America.
 He directs the Washington advocacy office, conveying Crisis Group analyses and recommendations to the White House, the State Department, the Department of Defense, and Congress, as well as the World Bank and other international organisations.
-He also serves as special adviser on Latin America and on HIV/AIDS and security.
-In that role he has traveled to Afghanistan and Pakistan four times in recent years, to West Africa, Kenya, Ethiopia and the Eritrea, Haiti and the Andes and the Balkans.
+He also serves as special adviser on Latin America.
+He has traveled for Crisis Group to Afghanistan and Pakistan four times in recent years, to West Africa, Kenya, Ethiopia and the Eritrea, Haiti, Mexico, Central America, the Andes and the Balkans.
 He has testified numerous times before Senate and House committees.

 Mr Schneider served as the Director of the Peace Corps from 1999-2001.
 As the Assistant Administrator of the U.S. Agency for International Development 1993-1999 for Latin America and the Caribbean, he oversaw the post conflict reconstruction programs in Central America and coordinated the response to Hurricane Mitch.
 He led U.S. delegations to donor conferences for El Salvador, Guatemala, Central America, Andean countries and Haiti, led or participated in election monitoring in El Salvador, Guatemala, Haiti, Nicaragua and Bolivia and headed U.S. delegations to OAS, IDB and ECLAC conferences.

 From 1981 to 1993, he was Chief of the Office of Analysis and Strategic Planning at the Pan American Health Organization/World Health Organization.
 He was the Principal Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs from 1977-1979 and a foreign policy advisor to Senator Edward M. Kennedy 1970-76.